sygy1995/BART3D/README.md

 Introduction
 ============

-HiC-BART (Binding Analysis for Regulation of Transcription with Hi-C) is a bioinformatics tool for predicting functional transcription factors (TFs) that is accociated with change in chromatin interaction in the human or mouse genomes, given a differential interaction profile calculated from HiC interaction matrices.
+3D-BART (Binding Analysis for Regulation of Transcription with 3D genomics) is a bioinformatics tool for predicting functional transcription factors (TFs) that is accociated with change in chromatin interaction in the human or mouse genomes, given a differential interaction profile calculated from HiC interaction matrices.
 HiC-BART leverages over 7,000 human TF binding profiles and over 5,000 mouse TF binding profiles from the public domain (collected in Cistrome Data Browser) to make the prediction.

 HiC-BART is implemented in Python and distributed as an open-source package along with necessary data libraries.